isouza95/To-do-list/README.md

 ### How to run

-Step 1: Open up base.html
+Step 1: Open up index.html using the link.
-Step 2: Run in live server
-Step 3: Start adding in new list items.
+Step 2: Start adding in new list items.
-Step 4: Once item is entered and then completed, click on the list item to remove it.
+Step 3: Once item is entered and then completed, click on the list item to remove it.

 ### What I learned